 It's easy to feel busy - who has the time to look over all that data, let alone analyze it?
 Did you know by reviewing your data, you could improve your A1C?
 Studies show that routine reviewers actually have better A1Cs - check out the study here.

 There are many free digital diabetes tools that can help you manage your data and navigate common issues with diabetes.
 Here at the U-M Pediatric Diabetes Clinic, our patients have found some of these tools useful - check out some of our favorites below!
 The best part?
 With these tools you won’t need to read blood sugars off one-by-one over the phone!

 Patient Data Download Guide

 Need a quick guide to getting started with diabetes data?
-Check out our Patient Data Download guide on setting up an account on the right platform for you.
+Check out our Patient Data Upload Guide on setting up an account on the right platform for you.

 Diabetes Calculator by Nationwide Children's Hospital